What is a Phase Transfer?

 What to Do If an EHCP Review Doesn’t Take Place

 If your SEN child has an EHCP but the Local Authority doesn’t do a review when they should have, you need to get in touch with them as quickly as possible.
 The Local Authority has a statutory duty of overseeing the review and making sure that it takes place, so if they’re in breach of this duty, it needs to be reported immediately.
 If this matter does not resolve, then Judicial Review may be needed.
 You should seek advice on this.
-If you have been affected then do not hesitate to get in contact to see if we can assist.
+If you have been affected then do not hesitate to get in touch to see if we can assist.

 How We Can Help